technicat/talkdimsum/README.md

-These are the JSON files and images (minus icons and logos) for [Talk Dim Sum](http://talkdimsum.com), both the Swift version on the [App Store](https://apps.apple.com/us/app/talk-dim-sum/id953929066) and the [Flutter version](https://github.com/technicat/dartdimsum) (copy.scm is a Gauche script that copies these files to my local copies of those repos).
-The Flutter code is not currently maintained, so it would need to be updated to load the latest data.
+These are the JSON files and images (minus icons and logos) for [Talk Dim Sum](http://talkdimsum.com), both the Swift version on the [App Store](https://apps.apple.com/us/app/talk-dim-sum/id953929066) and the [Flutter version](https://github.com/technicat/dartdimsum) (archived but open source), and also some of the data is now presented on the website.

+## Scripts

+Scome scripts written in Gauche Scheme:

+copy.scm copies the data to the Swift project.

-The dish data is also converted to web pages on the Talk Dim Sum website via the hugo.scm script.
+hugo.scm copies the data to the website (built with Hugo and the Blowfish theme)

+## Issues

-This repo also serves as the Issues database for the app and download site for the most recent Flutter builds.
+This repo serves as the Issues database for the app and website.

+## Downloads

+This repo serves as the download site (in Releases) for the last Flutter builds for Android and macOS.

 ## Items